vv4lr/vv4lr/readme.md

 - DNI dandys wolrd ( heavy )
 - INT object show community

+when my gf asked me ifi would love her forever ❤❤, i saids no. before i could finish my sentence with i loves u 5ever! get it? 🤣❤ she already killed herself 🙁💔 uhh im super duper cool. pls int :3 unless i have dni in my name !!!!!!

+FRIENDS that mean a lot to me::::: /p
+A, S, C, L, T, R, D :3
+ ( heavy on A )

 <!--
 **vv4lr/vv4lr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.